buzz-after-meaningful-erudition/PlatFormer/README.md

-# gametest
+# Platformer

-test rpg game for csse 1
+Simple platformer game written in JavaScript that was a failed project for mort :/